-To see the command syntax, invoke derbyrun.jar server of derbynet.jar with no arguments.
+To see the command syntax, invoke derbyrun.jar server or derbynet.jar with no arguments.

-• If you are familiar with both the Java programming language and Derby, you have already set DERBY_HOME.
+• If you are familiar with both the Java programming language and Derby, you have already set DERBY\HOME.
 Set your classpath to include the Derby jar files.
 Then use a java command to invoke the NetworkServerControl class directly, as shown in the following table.